1990

 Depeche Mode anymore.
 If we split up, that would be it."[25]

-Of course, you know that he would change his mind later.
-But it has to be
+Of course, fans know that he would change his mind later.
+But it has to be noted

-noticed that already at that time Alan lost interest in touring increasingly ...
+that at that time Alan was already losing interest increasingly in touring.

 References: